Guide to better vacation photos (that you’re actually in)

 Option two: Ask a stranger.
 Even though it remains my least favorite option, we’ve had some nice photos taken by strangers.
 Look for someone carrying a camera.
 Even if you are using your phone, someone carrying a camera probably has more experience composing a good photo.
 They’re also pretty unlikely to run off with your camera since they already have one around their necks.
 Other people unlikely to run off with your camera are parents traveling with children, it’s not like they’re going to leave their kids behind to steal a camera.
-But please, only ask parents whose young children are not screaming and are secured in a stroller.
-I hate when I am holding the hands of two toddlers and someone asks me to take their photos.
+But please, only ask parents whose young children are chilled out (preferably sleeping) and secured in a stroller.
+I absolutely hate when I am holding the hands of two toddlers and someone asks me to take their photos.

 Pros: Everyone can get in the photo, fast and convenient, great for crowded areas.
 Cons: You have to talk to people – ugh, handing expensive things to strangers, sometimes ALL the photos end up blurry or they’re not perfectly framed.
 For example, the photo above would have been improved by a step to the right (that’s my fault for forgetting to tell them where to stand), better focus, and the camera is angled up a bit more to get the top of the building.
 I’m probably getting into perfectionist territory here because it’s a great photo.
 Thank you, stranger.

 Option three: DIY with timers and remotes.
 This is my favorite way to get family photos.

 Some cameras have Bluetooth compatibility and corresponding apps.
 That means you can use your phone as a live view remote.
 Perfect for making sure you’re not blocking the scenery.
 It’s pretty awesome and gives you the most control over the shot but does have drawbacks which is why I always travel with my handy remote.